 The offshore wind industry widely uses wind profiles from the NREL Wind Integration National Dataset (WIND) Toolkit (Draxl et. al., 2015), which are available around the coastal US at high spatial and temporal resolution.
 The latest version of this dataset is the NREL NOW-23 reanalysis data (Bodini et al., 2023; 2024).
-This product is generated using the WRF numerical weather prediction (NWP) model with the European Centre for Medium-Range Weather Forecasts (ECMWF) Reanalysis v5 (ERA5) product as input, to estimate wind profiles up to 500 m for US coastal regions beginning on January 1, 2000.
+This product implements theis generated using the WRF numerical weather prediction (NWP) model (NWP)with the European Centre for Medium-Range Weather Forecasts (ECMWF) Reanalysis v5 (ERA5) product as input, -to estimate wind profiles up to 500 m for US coastal regions beginning on January 1, 2000.
 NOW-23 data currently extends through December 31, 2019 for Hawai'i and the North Pacific regions, through December 21, 2022 for the South Pacific region (e.g., offshore of California), and through December 31, 2020 in all other regions.
 The 2 km horizontal spatial resolution NOW-23 files are available at both 5-minute and 1-hour time resolution through the Open Energy Data Initiative program of the US Department of Energy via their Amazon Web Service (AWS) public data registry page.
-Another source of long-term wind speeds, at 10 m and 100 m only, is the ERA5 product, which uses the Integrated Forecast System (IFS) to produce hourly estimates on a 0.25° global grid dating back to 1940.
-ERA5 2 m air temperature and sea surface temperature are also used to generate air-sea temperature differences (ΔT) as input to the RFR when implemented on NBSv2.0.
+Another source of long-term wind speeds, at 10 m and 100 m only, is the European Centre for Medium Range Weather Forecasts (ECMWF) Reanalysis v5 (ERA5) product, which uses the Integrated Forecast System (IFS) to produce hourly estimates on a 0.25° global grid dating back to 1940.
+ERA5 2 m air temperature and sea surface temperature are also used to generate air-sea temperature differences (AT) as input to the RFR when implemented on NBSv2.0.
 These fields are downloaded using the Climate Data Store (CDS) Application Program Interface.